fescrb/kvm-settings/README.md

 ## Initial Setup

-As we tipically run an Intel CPU.
+As I typically run an Intel CPU.
 The fisrt step is enabling VT-d on the BIOS settings, [which is the hardware support for virtualization of IO](https://software.intel.com/en-us/articles/intel-virtualization-technology-for-directed-io-vt-d-enhancing-intel-platforms-for-efficient-virtualization-of-io-devices).
 This was already enabled for this computer.

 Then the Linux kernel must be given extra arguments to enable io memory mapping.
 Edit the grub file (`/etc/default/grub`) and add the following argument to the `GRUB_CMDLINE_LINUX_DEFAULT` line: